top of page

 • Hidden senior year expenses like test fees and application costs

-And if you don’t know the net price of a college—the actual amount most families like yours pay, after aid—you’re guessing.
+And if you don’t know the net price of a college, the actual amount most families like yours pay, after aid, you’re guessing.
+(Grab this free guide to Net Price Calculators)

 Spoiler: the “sticker price” is usually wrong in both directions.
 Some expensive-looking schools offer huge merit awards.
 Some public options aren’t as affordable as they seem.